riverbed/Riverbed-Community-Toolkit/SteelHead/Azure-Cloud-Cookbooks/101-service-chain-gw-appliance.md

 ### Get ready to run scripts with your Azure subscription

-To run and test other "how-to", you will need to connect [Azure portal](https://portal.azure.com) and run some PowerShell scripts provided on the [Riverbed Community Toolkit](https://github.com/riverbed/Riverbed-Community-Toolkit/tree/master/SteelHead/Azure-CloudCookbooks).
+To run and test other "how-to", you will need to connect [Azure portal](https://portal.azure.com) and run some PowerShell scripts provided here on the [Riverbed Community Toolkit](https://github.com/riverbed/Riverbed-Community-Toolkit/tree/master/SteelHead/Azure-Cloud-Cookbooks).

 The following are quick steps to download sources from GitHub and initialize the Azure Context in the PowerShell console.
 For simplicity we recommend to run all scripts in [Azure Cloud Shell](https://shell.azure.com/).